PaulKinlan/paul.kinlan.me/content/en/2011-07-01-web-intents-a-fresh-look.markdown

 <p>This small tag, that is included in the head of your application will signal
-to the browser the intention to handle a &ldquo;share&rdquo; action for a selection of URI&rsquo;s (think &ldquo;share this page&rdquo;), and will register it in the system so that the user can choose it when a client application wants to provide &ldquo;share&rdquo;
+to the browser the intention to handle a &ldquo;share&rdquo; action for a selection of URI's (think &ldquo;share this page&rdquo;), and will register it in the system so that the user can choose it when a client application wants to provide &ldquo;share&rdquo;
 functionality in their app.</p>